tschettervictor/truenas-iocage-meshcentral/README.md

 JAIL_IP="192.168.1.199"
 DEFAULT_GW_IP="192.168.1.1"
 POOL_PATH="/mnt/tank"
-HOST_NAME="YOUR_FQDN"
 ```
 Many of the options are self-explanatory, and all should be adjusted to suit your needs, but only a few are mandatory.
 The mandatory options are:

 * JAIL_IP is the IP address for your jail.
 You can optionally add the netmask in CIDR notation (e.g., 192.168.1.199/24).
 If not specified, the netmask defaults to 24 bits.
 Values of less than 8 bits or more than 30 bits are invalid.
 * DEFAULT_GW_IP is the address for your default gateway
 * POOL_PATH is the path for your data pool.
-* HOST_NAME is the fully-qualified domain name you want to assign to your installation.

 In addition, there are some other options which have sensible defaults, but can be adjusted if needed.
 These are: